Abibubble/ms3-the-bar-blade/README.md

 7. Press Enter, and your local clone will be created.
 8. You will need to create an env.py file with your own values, and create a MongoDB database with the data keys and types as shown above.
 9. You will also need to install all of the project requirements.
 This can be done using the command `pip3 install -r requirements.txt`.
+10. Type `python3 app.py` in your GitPod terminal to run your local site of this project.

 For a more detailed version of these steps, go to the [Github Docs](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) page on this topic.